 Tahiti is the largest of the 118 islands and atolls that comprise French Polynesia.
 Neighboring islands include Moorea, Tetiaroa, Huahine, Bora Bora, Raiatea, Taha'a, and Maupiti.
 Also, easily accessible are the islands of Tikehau, Rangiroa, and Manihi in the Tuamotu Archipelago and the Marquesas Islands in the northern part of French Polynesia.

 WHERE IS TAHITI?

-Tahiti and Her Islands lie in the Pacific Ocean, just south of the equator, in the same time zone as Hawaii, approximately seven and one-half hours by air from Los Angeles, midway between North America and Australia.
+The Islands of Tahiti lie in the Pacific Ocean, just south of the equator, in the same time zone as Hawaii, approximately seven and a half hours by air from Los Angeles, midway between North America and Australia.

 WHAT'S THE TIME DIFFERENCE?

 Two hours behind Pacific Standard Time.

 No, but it is in the Southern Hemisphere.

 WHAT ARE THE ISLANDS OF TAHITI VISA REQUIREMENTS?

 A valid passport and a roundtrip ticket are required of all persons entering Tahiti (except returning residents).
 Visas are not required for U.S. or Canadian citizens for stays of less than one month.